A Trick of the Light

-“Oh, good to hear.
-I was worried something bad had happened.
+“What a relief.
+I was worried something terrible had happened.
 Well then, good night."

 She managed a smile, but there was something that troubled her about the tone of his voice.
 It was the same uneasy feeling she always got from him, only this time it seemed more condensed.
 Madeline was more than happy to leave his presence and return to the room where Levi waited for her.
-Once again, they discussed the day’s events and began to plan for tomorrow.
-Levi’s instincts told him tomorrow would be the day he would move to get the necklace.
-They would be docked in Malta as well, so it would be relatively simple to make a quick getaway afterwards.
+Once again, they discussed the day’s events and began planning for tomorrow.
+Levi’s instincts told him tomorrow would be the day to get the necklace.
+They would be docked in Malta so it would be relatively simple to make a quick getaway afterward.
 He encouraged Madeline to try to go out to dinner with Geon Woo so that the room was vacant, then he could go in and retrieve the item without worry.

 “I haven’t seen him at all,” she said, sitting on the bed, puzzled.
 “I wonder if he left the ship?”

-“I was able to check with the steward and Geon Woo is still on board,” Levi revealed.
+“I checked with the steward, and Geon Woo is still on board,” Levi revealed.
 “I’m guessing he’s been in his cabin all day, but I’m not sure why.
-It’s very suspicious and we’re going to play this more cautious going forward.
+It’s suspicious, and we’re going to play this more cautiously going forward.
 Something just seems off.”

-Sighing, Madeline smoothed out the blue and white striped sundress she had been wearing all day, and then stretched out on the bed.
-Glancing over out the balcony, the sun was almost set and the sky was darkening quickly.
+Sighing, Madeline smoothed out the blue and white striped sundress she had been wearing all day, then stretched out on the bed.
+Glancing over out the balcony, the sun was setting, and the sky was darkening quickly.

 “I’m going to the restaurant to see if he’s ordered anything all day.
 That will at least confirm what the steward has logged.”